 See Also: Finding the Perfect Time to Quit Smoking

 - Quit smoking: Smoking irritates and inflames your upper respiratory system, which causes you to snore more heavily.
 Avoiding cigarettes is a good decision when it comes to stopping snoring and improving your overall quality of life.

 - Avoid alcohol before bedtime: Drinking within three hours of going to bed can make your tongue, tonsils, and the roof of your mouth relax, causing a loud vibration every time you breathe during sleep.

 - Gargle with mint: When snoring is caused by a cold or an allergy, one traditional remedy is to gargle with mint before going to bed.
 To do this, add a drop of peppermint oil to a glass of cold water and gargle – don’t swallow.
 Another option is to prepare mint tea and gargle with the liquid.

-- Nettle tea: If your snoring is caused by allergies or other respiratory problems, it’s important keep your room free from any allergens.
-Also, drink a cup of nettle tea that you can make by adding a teaspoon of dried leaves to boiling water.
+- Nettle tea: a great option if your snoring is caused by allergies or other respiratory problems.
+Add a teaspoon of dried leaves to boiling water.
 Cover and let it steep for five minutes.
-Experts consider nettle to be a natural antihistamine.
+Nettle is considered a natural antihistamine.

-- Exercise: In addition to helping you lose weight (another way to fight this problem), getting exercise can help you snore less.
+- Exercise: several studies highlight the importance of physical exercise to reduce snoring and improve your overall quality of life.
 Start by getting at least 30 minutes of exercise a day and soon you’ll start seeing the difference.